Karim (Ken) Habak OAM., Dip.Acct, Dip.Mgt, Dip.Teach

 Chris Lacey BSc(Hons), LLB, Dip.
 Mgt, Dip.
 Bus (Gov) FICDA

 Chief Executive Officer & Company Secretary

 Chris Lacey is the Chief Executive Officer and Company Secretary of MCCI.
 Building on prior executive roles in non-profit community housing, family services and disability in the Illawarra & South West Sydney, and following senior roles in the NSW Public Service, Chris has led the MCCI team through a period of growth and change since mid-2016.
-With a passion for social justice and supporting the non-profit sector to rise to the challenges of meeting the needs of vulnerable communities, Chris is also the Chairperson and non-executive director of Family Services Australia, a non-profit charity focussed on helping children, young people and families, with services throughout the Illawarra, Shoalhaven, Northern-NSW and SE Qld.
+With a passion for social justice and supporting the non-profit sector to rise to the challenges of meeting the needs of vulnerable communities, for over ten years Chris was also involved with Family Services Australia, a non-profit charity focussed on helping children, young people and families, with services throughout the Illawarra, Shoalhaven, Northern-NSW and SE Qld.